AdamJohnsonMI/SkuTracker/README.md

 6/21/21
-1.
-2. Pick list bin location column should identify # of locations
-3.
-4. add order number and tracking number to admin panel missing inventory
-5. quantity to pick higher than quantity

 6. Picking all items should not delete row.
 Just view items should not show qty of 0 items
 7. Receiving by tracking should have qty received.
 8. Add date received when receiving.
 Sort warehouse by date received.
+9. Receiving item should redirect to adding items.
+10. Creating bin should be used by user defined locationid.
+Edit all location references
+11. Rename site to arbitrage something and research different hosting sites

+10. Add a date picked column

+2. Pick list bin location column should identify # of locations
 9. View orders header should stick with the screen while scrolling
-10. Create order page should prompt if item has already been ordered or in warehouse?